mewler/mewbot/dev-docs/io-dev-notes/file_system-dev-notes.md

 There seems to be no easy way to change this behavior other than digging into the compiled Rust directly.

-Additionally - monitoring a folder seems to work well - assuming the folder exists at startup.
+Additionally - monitoring files in a folder seems to work well - assuming the folder exists at startup.
 If the folder does not - and is created later - it breaks.
 If the folder initially exists, and then is deleted, and then is recreated, it seems to _silently_ break.

 It's probably monitoring the linode id - or equivalent - so new dir, new id.
 In keeping with this guess - deleting and recreating a file triggers the same problem.